CodingTemple/updated-flask-debug-project/README.md

 - `app.py`
     - **same as day 1 - morning**
 - `config.py`
+    - **Same as day 2 - Afternoon**
-    - Adding new configuration for SQLAlchemy
+    - Config for Mail
 - `routes.py`
     - Added new route for register
+    - Adding code for commit to database
 - `templates`
     - **Same as day1**
     - Added form to `register.html`